dywisor/roverlay/doc/rst/usage.rst

    * *roverlay* maintainers who **control and test overlay creation**, e.g. configure which R packages will be part of the generated overlay

-     Depending on what you want to configure, chapters 5-10 are relevant, namely `Repositories / Getting Packages`_, `Additions Directory`, `Dependency Rules`_, `Package Rules`_, `Configuration Reference`_
+     Depending on what you want to configure, chapters 5-11 are relevant, namely `Repositories / Getting Packages`_, `Additions Directory`, `Dependency Rules`_, `Package Rules`_, `Configuration Reference`_
      and `Field Definition Config`_.

-     There is another chapter that is only interesting for testing, the `Dependency Resolution Console`_ (11), which can be used to interactively test dependency rules.
+     There is another chapter that is only interesting for testing, the `Dependency Resolution Console`_ (12.1), which can be used to interactively test dependency rules.

    * *roverlay* code maintainers who want to know **how roverlay works** for code improvements etc.

-     The most important chapter is `Implementation Overview`_ (12) which has references to other chapters (4-10) where required.
+     The most important chapter is `Implementation Overview`_ (14) which has references to other chapters (4-13) where required.

+   * developers who intend to **use roverlay's functionality outside of roverlay**

+     The most important chapter is `Roverlay Interface`_, which gives an overview of *roverlay's* API.
+     Reading the other chapters (4-14) is recommended.

 Expected prior knowlegde: